carllosnc/reflutter/README.md

 }
 ```

-The object provided by `useState` have the following methods:
+The object provided by `globalState` have the following methods:

 | Methods       | Description                                             |
 | ------------- | ------------------------------------------------------- |